Understanding and Exploiting Weight Update Sparsity for Communication-Efficient Distributed RL: The Methods

+For trainer-to-inference synchronization, PULSESync compares consecutive BF16 checkpoints at the trainer and sends the changed values as a sparse patch.
+Encoding applies the gate with bitwise comparison and packages the selected indices and new values (\Cref{alg:sparse_patch}).
+At the inference worker, decoding overwrites those parameters.
+Because patches store values rather than arithmetic differences, reconstruction is bit-identical to the trainer's BF16 view, so PULSESync is lossless for the next forward pass.

-\paragraph{Encoding.} Given consecutive checkpoints $W_{t-1}$ and $W_t$, we identify differing positions via bitwise comparison in a single $O(d)$ pass.
-For each changed position, we store its index and \textbf{new value} (not the arithmetic difference).
-This design choice is critical: storing actual values avoids floating-point drift that would accumulate with additive delta schemes.
+\textbf{Encoding and decoding.} Given consecutive BF16 checkpoints $W_{t-1}$ and $W_t$, we identify differing positions in one pass.
+For each changed position, we store its index and new value, not an arithmetic difference.
+Storing values avoids floating-point drift from repeatedly adding deltas.
+Delta-encoding and downscaling the indices provide approximately $23\%$ additional compression before the general-purpose codec.
+Reconstruction reverses the pipeline: decompress, recover absolute indices, and overwrite $W_t[\cI] \gets \cV$.
+This is a direct memory copy with no floating-point arithmetic, so chained patches remain bit-identical.
+Implementation-level recovery paths, ready markers, and anchor handling are described in \Cref{app:distributed_sync}.